lizzylazy/Machine-Leaning-with-Matlab/README.md

-# Machine-Leaning-with-Matlab
+# Project Machine-Leaning-with-Matlab

-The material are from a course of my master study: Introduction of Machine learning
+The material are the work of my project from a course of my master study:

+Introduction of Machine learning

-Most of the code are written in matlab
+The code is written in matlab